Ahmad-Alsaleh/Banner-to-Google-Calendar/site/content/privacy-policy.md

 We do not intentionally share your data with any third parties.
 However, Google, as the third party involved in authentication, may have access to your authentication data.

-# Data Storage and Protection
+# Data Retention and Deletion

 We do not store any of your data.
 All data processing is done in real-time and is not retained after the process is complete.